- What happens if students/faculty/staff have a problem abroad?

 How do I start an Advising Checklist?

-Email Education.Abroad@Millersville.edu.
-Our staff will create an Advising Checklist for you and your Peer Mentor will reach out to you to get you started.
-Review ADVISING: Start Your Journey Here.
+Email Education.Abroad@Millersville.edu and our staff can create an Advising Checklist for you, OR, review ADVISING: Start Your Journey Here.

 How long does a program last?